July 30, 2020

 Open: Monday – Friday 10 am – 5:30 pm, Saturday 9 am – 3 pm

 In business for 80 years, Brook Lawn is a 3rd generation farm and road side market in the heart of Lancaster County.
-With over 100 acres in production, their primary emphasis is on strawberries, sweet corn, peaches, heirloom tomatoes, and pumpkins that are grown on their own farm.
+You should definitely visit this 100 acre farm.
+Brook Lawn grows fantastic strawberries, sweet corn, peaches, heirloom tomatoes, and pumpkins, right there on-site.
 Additionally, they have relationships with other local growers for favorites like green beans, squash, melons & cucumbers.
 For anyone who wants the FULL experience, Brook Lawn also has “pick your own” strawberries in the spring and pumpkins in the fall, check out their website for timing!!

 Visiting Lancaster County this summer?
 Book a stay at the Historic Smithton Inn, a historic-hip bed and breakfast in Ephrata, PA.